-The Programme covers an area of around 3.8 million km2 with a population of more than 103 million inhabitants.
+The Programme covers an area of around 2.9 million km2 with a population of 80 million inhabitants.
 It stretches from central parts of Europe up to its northernmost periphery.
-The programme area comprises European metropolitan areas such as Berlin, Copenhagen, Helsinki, Oslo, Stockholm, Warsaw and St. Petersburg.
+The programme area comprises European metropolitan areas such as Berlin, Copenhagen, Helsinki, Oslo, Stockholm and Warsaw.
 Still, major parts of the programme area are counted as rural.
 Settlement structures in the south are denser.
 Most rural areas are in close proximity to a city.
 In the northern, and to some degree also in the eastern part of the region, often, rural regions are characterised as remote.
 The Arctic regions in the northernmost part of the programme area represent specific challenges and opportunities in respect of remoteness, geographic and climate conditions.

 The Baltic Sea region is characterised by regional differences.
 At the same time, the countries and regions share joint challenges.
 In the past two decades, many of them have successfully been addressed through transnational cooperation.
 A wide range of networks at national, regional and local level as well as between business, the academic sector, and civil society have long been established.
 They contribute effectively to the territorial development in the region.
 Since 2009, the EU Strategy for the Baltic Sea Region (EUSBSR) has framed cooperation in the area.
 The policy areas and activities are defined in the accompanying action plan.
-To a great extent, the policy areas of the EUSBSR are corresponding to strategies and priorities of the partner countries.